golfmak 2010

 Get out your legal pad and add these up (this is your job).
 Make adjustments depending on your area or circumstances.
 Be extremely conservative!
 Better to overestimate your costs than to underestimate them (OR CLICK HERE TO SEE A LIST I PUT TOGETHER).

-Depending on the local utility source, you will need to plan for up to $5,000 (December, 03: Whoa!
+Depending on the local utility source, you will need to plan for up to $5,000 (Update 2012: Whoa!
 More like $15,000 nowadays!) or more in deposits to continue utility service without interruption.
 Most golf courses have more than one utility connection.
 The clubhouse, pump house, cart storage building, and any separate outbuildings may have separate utility hookups, each requiring a separate security deposit.

-Licenses - Inventory (For Retail, Food Service Inventory, Plus Fertilizers, Chemicals, Supplies, Fuel Etc.) - Furnishings - Maintenance Equipment- Insurance Premiums (December, 03: You want to be sure the property is insurable under a change of ownership!) - Computers, Computer Software, Point of Sale System - Transfer of Any Licenses - Any Buyer Pro-rations - Office Supplies - Contingencies.
+Licenses - Inventory (For Retail, Food Service Inventory, Plus Fertilizers, Chemicals, Supplies, Fuel Etc.) - Furnishings - Maintenance Equipment- Insurance Premiums (UPDATE 2012: You want to be sure the property is insurable under a change of ownership!) - Computers, Computer Software, Point of Sale System - Transfer of Any Licenses - Any Buyer Pro-rations - Office Supplies - Contingencies.

 THERE ARE A FEW ADDITIONAL 'OPTIONAL' EXPENSES TO CONSIDER: